Strengthening Climate Information and Early Warning Systems in Cambodia

 Most farmers know that there are two seasons in Cambodia - dry and rainy seasons - but more information is needed to help them plan for the planting and harvesting of their crops.
 Both seasons bring with them their load of challenges for farmers, which can be reduced with accurate weather forecasting.
 Access to weather forecasts and climate information enables people to make informed decisions in their daily lives to avoid negative impacts, however people must also be equipped to respond to this information.

 “We have found that the understanding of weather forecasting information and knowledge of climate change plays a vital role in agricultural-based activities”, Mr. Samoeun says.
 As a result, his department has developed a programme which trains farmers in understanding weather forecasts and how to use this climate information to mitigate negative impacts and improve their livelihoods by developing strategic risk reduction plans.
-The training programme is supported by the United Nations Development Programme as part of a four-year project to strengthen climate Information and early warning systems in Cambodia.
+The training programme is supported by the United Nations Development Programme as part of a four-year project to strengthen climate Information and early warning systems in Cambodia, funded by GEF-Least Developed Countries Fund.

 To enable farmers not only to respond appropriately to climate but also thrive, Mr. Samoeun believes that as a technical expert, it is his duty to share his knowledge: “I am always looking forward to presenting innovative ideas and techniques to further strengthen the capacity of farmers.”